-Credit risk exposures reflected on the statement of financial position relate to securities purchased under resale agreements and investments in the Fund.
+Credit risk exposures reflected on the statement of financial position relate to cash and short-term deposits, securities purchased under resale agreements and investments in the Fund.

 The Company has a significant concentration of credit risk at the reporting date in respect of financial investments with Portland Caribbean Fund II, First Global Bank Limited and Victoria Mutual Wealth Management Limited.
 The maximum credit exposure is limited to the carrying value of financial assets on the statement of financial position.